getbannerman/babl/pages/limitations.md

 This gem implements support of `*.babl` views in [Rails](https://github.com/rails/rails/).

-In theory, the template could be compiled once for all and re-used for subsequent requests.
+Ideally, the template should be compiled once for all and re-used for all subsequent requests.
 In practice, today's implementation will re-compile the template at every request, because Rails templating mechanism doesn't make our life easy.
+Template compilation time is non negligible, and it could become a real problem with [code generation](https://github.com/getbannerman/babl/pull/21).

-If it turns out to be a performance bottleneck, I will probably hack something to work around this issue.
+I will probably hack something soon in order to work around this issue.

 ## No recursion